anonutopia/anonutopians/anonfounder.md

 #### TODO - MVP

+- [ ] bug - command doesn't exist on new member
 - [ ] translate messages
 - [ ] buy token with waves
 - [ ] sell token for waves